-The Armenian Library also holds a collection of artifacts from the Armenian Genocide, a seven-year period of history during which the Ottoman Empire attempted to eradicate the entire Armenian population.
+The Armenian Museum also holds a collection of artifacts from the Armenian Genocide, a seven-year period of history during which the Ottoman Empire attempted to eradicate the entire Armenian population.
 More than a million Armenians died as a result of the atrocity.

-Although ALMA has had large exhibits on the tragedy in the past, currently they have a small display that’s more memorial than anything else.
+Although AMA has had large exhibits on the tragedy in the past, currently they have a small display that’s more memorial than anything else.
 A small, spiral corridor lined with quotes and images concerning the genocide lead to a single large glass case.
 In it is a menacing-looking metal dog collar that one victim had been forced to wear after being castrated and enslaved, the tattered outfit of a dead child, an Armenian Bible, and a handful of bone fragments from a massacre.

-ALMA also houses and sometimes displays the collected painting of Dr. Jack Kevorkian, the assisted suicide crusader, whose parents were Armenian refugees.
+AMA also houses and sometimes displays the collected painting of Dr. Jack Kevorkian, the assisted suicide crusader, whose parents were Armenian refugees.